IsThereAnyDeal/AugmentedSteam/README.md

 1. Run `npm i` to install the required packages

-### Manual building
+### Building Extension

+To build the extension run `npm run build firefox` or `npm run build chrome` for development Firefox or Chrome build respesctively.

+You can build for production by adding `-- --production`.

-1. Run `npm run build` to build the extension
+To see all available options, run `npm run build -- --help`.

-You can supply the `build` script with extra parameters:
-- The browser you want to build the extension for (`chrome` (default) or `firefox`)
-- The build configuration (`dev` (default) or `prod`)

-So if you wanted to build a release version for Firefox, you'd run `npm run build firefox prod`.

-### Automatic rebuilding
+### Hot Reload

-1. Run `npm run start` in order to build the extension that will communicate with the Hot Extension Reload Server
-2. Terminate the server and reload the extension manually
-3. Run `npm run start` to start the Hot Extension Reload Server
+During development, it might be convenient to run hot reload server, so you don't need to reload extension manually after each build.

+To do that, run build with `--server` argument.
+Make sure to manually reload extension first time after the build.

 Now, for every change you make in the source code, the server will rebuild and reload the extension and refresh all affected pages automatically.

-Steps 2 & 3 only have to be done for the initial setup, afterwards step 4 will suffice.
+In case the hot reload does not work or stops working, try restarting server and reloading extension manually.

 ## License

-Augmented Steam uses Enhanced Steam's license.

 Enhanced Steam is Copyright 2012-2018 Jason Shackles.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License v3 or newer as published by the Free Software Foundation.
 A copy of the GNU General Public License v3 can be found in [LICENSE](LICENSE) or at https://www.gnu.org/licenses/gpl-3.0.html.